bkapolicefund/solana-server-health-alarm/README.md

 relay the emails to your email server directly then. one of the postfix setup choices will be to set up to relay all email to your own email server too.

+test email once its set up with the mail utility in unix shell like this:

+    mail youremailaddress@yourdomain.com

+debug postfix errors looking in the mail log in file here:

+    /var/log/mail.log

 you may have trouble sending email from your validator node for three reasons: